 The Shinkansen bullet train travels along high-speed railways throughout Japan at speeds of 240-320 km/hr (150-200 mph), carrying millions of passengers every year.
 However, when it was first designed, the high speeds caused an atmospheric pressure wave to build up in front of the train.
 When it would travel through tunnels, the wave would cause a loud "tunnel boom" at the exit, disturbing nearby residents.
 The engineers had to find a way for the train to travel more quietly without sacrificing speed or using more energy.
 The engineers looked to nature to re-design the bullet train.
 They noticed how kingfisher birds are able to slice through the air and dive into the water to catch prey while barely making a splash.
-They then re-designed the front end of the train to mimic the shape of the kingfisher's beak.
-Not only did this help to reduce noise and eliminate tunnel booms, it also allowed the train to travel 10% faster using 15% less electricity.
+They then re-designed the front end of the train to travel 10% faster using 15% less electricity.
 The kingfisher is a bird that dives into water to catch its prey.
 It has a long, narrow pointed beak that allows it to enter the water while barely making a splash.
 The beak steadily increases in diameter from the tip to the head, which helps reduce impact when the bird hits the water.
 In 1941, Swiss engineer and inventor George de Mestral was intrigued by the burdock burrs that kept sticking to his dog's fur as they passed by the unique plants.
 What resulted from George de Mestral's routine hike in 1941 is perhaps the most well-known example of biomimicry in history, Velcro.

 Time Activity / Main content 10Min Introduction of the topic What is a biomimetician?
 How does a biomimetician solve the problems from nature or create a model?
 Refer to the PowerPoint presentation called: 'E1: In the shoes of a biomimetician: different steps' 20Min Watching the below YouTube videos Why This Train Is The Envy Of The World: The Shinkansen Story The world is poorly designed.
 But copying nature helps.
-20Min Activity 1: Showing the presentation and a few innovative ideas created which are inspired from nature.
-20Min 1.
-How has technology been influenced by nature?
-2. What inventions are inspired by nature?
+20Min Activity 1 : Showing the presentation and a few innovative ideas created which are inspired from nature.
+1. How has technology been influenced by nature?
+20Min What inventions are inspired by nature?
 List 6 of them.
-3. What was Velcro inspired by?
+2000 3.
+What was Velcro inspired by?
 Activity 2: Illustrate the similarities between Kingfisher and the Shinkansen 5Min Summary of the lesson : Biomimetician use nature as a resource for ideas, clever innovation and great architectural forms.